chromice/programming-style-guides/CSS coding style guide.md

 Opening curly brace MUST be on same line as the last selector preceded by a space.

-Closing curly brace MUST be on its own line at the same indentation level as the selector.
+Closing curly brace MUST be on its own line at the same indentation level as the selector(s).

 An example: